AdobeDocs/commerce-events/src/pages/guides/gateway/headers.md

 Using this example, the components of the header name are:

--  `GGW-SH` indicates to the GraphQL server that what follows is a source header.
+-  `GGW-SH` indicates to the GraphQL Gateway Server that what follows is a source header.
 It does not need to be modified.
 -  `SourceName` is the name of your previously created source or handler.
 The source name in the example in the previous section is `headersData`.
 -  `my-header` is the name of the header you are adding or modifying.
 -  `my-header-value` is the value you are adding or modifying for the specified header.